At Ten Old Square we offer one twelve-month pupillage each year.

 Pupillage is usually divided into four periods of three months and is structured so as to provide our pupil with experience of all Chambers’ practice areas.
 Our pupil can expect to sit with at least four members of Chambers during their time with us.

-During the second six months, there will be opportunities for our pupil to undertake work of their own, usually on a pro bono basis.
+During the second six months, there will be opportunities for our pupil to undertake work of their own.

 Our twelve month pupillage carries with it an award of £60,000 payable in monthly instalments in advance during the pupillage.
 Up to one quarter of the award may be drawn down in the year preceding pupillage.